 You can set up a Login 2FA by logging in to your Kraken account and clicking on the “Security” tab.
 Next, click the "On/Off" dial under “Security and Login” and choose the 2FA method you want to use.

 The methods are:

 - Authenticator app (moderately secure)

 Security Tip: The Login 2FA device or static password for your Kraken account should be kept separate from your username and password, as storing this information together would provide an attacker all the information needed to access your account.

 If the device that your 2FA is on has been lost or stolen, your account is at risk of being compromised, especially if your email account can be accessed from that device.
 You should immediately login to your Kraken account and change your password and 2FAs.
 Likewise, login to your email account and change the password and 2FAs there.
-If you are unable to log in, contact the Kraken Support team by opening a support ticket to have your account temporarily disabled.
+If you are unable to log in, contact client support to have your account temporarily disabled.